September 2021 Issue of the Alumnus

 Dickinson graduated with his bachelor's and master's degrees from Baylor and completed his doctorate at UNC Chapel Hill.
 He began his academic career as a scholar of English History and published his first book (based on his dissertation) on the career of Sidney Godolphin, the first Lord of the Treasury.
 He initially taught at Chowan College before moving to Cookeville in 1973.

 At Tech, Dickinson earned a reputation as a beloved lecturer, gifted scholar and mentor to his students.
 He earned the Outstanding Teaching Award among many other honors.
 Researching English history at Tech proved more difficult as the years passed and Calvin turned his attention to local history.
 Together with Homer Kemp of the English Department, they created the Upper Cumberland Institute to conduct research into the history and culture of the plateau region of Kentucky and Tennessee.
-Dickinson and Kemp worked together to add materials to enrich the TTU Archives and produced a book based on the architectural surveys for the Tennessee Historical Commission entitled "Upper Cumberland Historic Architecture."
+Dickinson and Kemp worked together to add materials to enrich the Tech Archives and produced a book based on the architectural surveys for the Tennessee Historical Commission entitled "Upper Cumberland Historic Architecture."

 Donald "Don" Brooks Jackson, `69 music education, passed away on Aug.
 30. In 2010, Jackson received Tech's Outstanding Alumnus Award from the College of Education, and a portion of the 2010 awards press release about Jackson is below.
 We thank his good friend, Paul Shirley, `67 secondary education, for nominating him for the award and for sharing stories of their decades long-friendship.